Effect of Random Learning Rate: Theoretical Analysis of SGD Dynamics in Non-Convex Optimization via Stationary Distribution: Introduction

 There are many works which investigate the stationary distribution of SGD or its variants. \cite{strongly-convex1,strongly-convex2} derived the stationary distribution of the parameters obtained by SGD when the loss function is strongly-convex, through the theories about Markov processes.
 The parameters obtained through the SGLD algorithm are theoretically proven to converge to the Gibbs distribution and generalize well \citep{Raginsky-2017}. \cite{SGD-noise-gaussian1} and \cite{SGD-noise-gaussian2} assumed the noise of SGD is Gaussian whose covariance matrix is constant and approximate the process of optimization through SGD by Ornstein-Uhlenbeck process and derive its stationary distribution.
 Gradient Langevin dynamics (GLD), which is a full-batch version of SGLD, can also be seen as a variant of SGD which assumes that the noise of SGD is Gaussian with a covariance matrix of constant multiples of the identity matrix.
 Like SGLD, it converges to a stationary distribution even in non-convex scenarios \citep{Langevin1,Langevin2}.

-In terms of the random learning rate, there are several empirical studies. \cite{Musso} investigated the dynamics of SGD with a random learning rate through analyzing the stochastic differential equation and its Fokker-Planck equation. \cite{Blier} showed experimentally that SGD with random learning rates performs well in the optimization of deep neural networks.
+In terms of a random learning rate, there are several empirical studies. \cite{Musso} investigated the dynamics of SGD with a random learning rate by analyzing the stochastic differential equation and its Fokker-Planck equation. \cite{Blier} showed experimentally that SGD with random learning rates performs well in optimizing deep neural networks.
+Note that these studies and ours have several major differences.
+The first difference is in the design of a learning rate.
+Our method considers Poisson processes, whereas existing methods consider uniform distributions and heterogeneous learning rates for each subneural network.
+The second difference is the objective of the study.
+We aim to evaluate global convergence, while existing studies aim at interpretability, speed of convergence, etc., and have very different motivations.

-As for BPS, \citep{Deligiannidis2017, Durmus-et-al-2020} proved that the parameters updated by continuous-time BPS converge to a stationary distribution and derived the concrete form of the stationary distribution and its convergence rate. \citep{discreteBPS} clarified the relation between discrete-time BPS and continuous-time BPS.
+As for BPS, \citet{Deligiannidis2017} and \citet{Durmus-et-al-2020} proved that the parameters updated by continuous-time BPS converge to a stationary distribution and derived the concrete form of the stationary distribution and its convergence rate. \citet{discreteBPS} clarified the relation between discrete-time BPS and continuous-time BPS.